A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Bifurcation analysis

-Let us continue with an inspection of the other elements in {figure}~\ref{fig:bifurcacion}.
-The first of these remaining ingredients is a curve of Hopf bifurcation at the equilibrium $\mb{p}$.
+Fig.~\ref{fig:bifurcacion} also shows a curve of Hopf bifurcation at the equilibrium $\mb{p}$.
 This bifurcation curve is divided into two segments.
 The first one is a segment of supercritical Hopf bifurcation, labeled as $H_p^-$; the other one is a segment of subcritical Hopf bifurcation, labeled as $H_p^+$.
-The curve $H_p^-$ meets a Fold bifurcation curve $F$ in a quadratic tangency at a codimension two Zero-Hopf bifurcation point, labeled as $ZH$.
-The separation between the curves $H_p^-$ and $H_p^+$ occurs at a codimension two generalized Hopf bifurcation point located very close to the $ZH$ point; we choose not to label this generalized Hopf point in {figure} \ref{fig:bifurcacion} to avoid an overlapping with the $ZH$ point.
-The curve labeled as $PD$ corresponds to a period doubling bifurcation while $NS$ is a Neimark-Sacker (or torus) bifurcation curve.
-These two curves meet at a codimension two strong resonant point $R_2$.
-The horizontal dotted line in figure~\ref{fig:bifurcacion} corresponds to $d=1$ (or equivalently, $D_1=D_2$ in \eqref{difusion}).
+The separation between both sides of the Hopf curve occurs at a codimension two Zero-Hopf bifurcation point (labeled as $ZH$) where the Hopf curve meets a Fold bifurcation curve $F$ in a quadratic tangency.
+The curve labeled as $PD$ corresponds to a period doubling bifurcation, while $NS$ is a Neimark-Sacker (or torus) bifurcation curve.
+These two curves meet at a codimension two strong resonant point, $R_2$.
+The horizontal dotted line in Fig.~\ref{fig:bifurcacion} corresponds to $d=1$ (or equivalently, $D_1=D_2$ in \eqref{difusion}).
 While this line does not represent any bifurcation, it is useful to distinguish the phenomena encountered above it from that which occurs below it.
-Indeed, one must remember that if $d>1$ (resp. $d<1$), then prey have a higher (resp. lower) diffusion rate than predators.
+Indeed, one must remember that if $d>1$ (resp. $d<1$), then $\mb{u}$ has a higher (resp. lower) diffusion rate than $\mb{v}$.

-The bifurcation curves in figure~\ref{fig:bifurcacion} divide the $(m,d)$-plane into the open regions I-VIII.
+The bifurcation curves in Fig.~\ref{fig:bifurcacion} divide the $(m,d)$-plane into the open regions I-VIII.
 Region VIII is bounded to the left by the curve $F$, while I is delimited to its right by $F$, and below by $H_p^-$.
 Region II is surrounded by the curves $H_p^-$, $NS$, and $PD$; while region III is enclosed by the curves $PD$, $h_p^+$, and $h_q$.
 Furthermore, region IV is bounded by the segments $h_q$, $h_p^+$, and $PD$, while region V is surrounded by the curves $PD$, $h_p^-$, and $h_p^+$.
 Finally, region VI is enclosed by the curves $h_p^-$, $h_p^+$, $PD$, $NS$, and $H_p^+$, while region VII is delimited to the right by the curve $F$ and above by $H_p^+$.